 After the implementation of our Restructuring Plan in January 2023, our headcount and operations continued to grow.
-For example, we had 8,002 full-time employees as of June 30, 2024 and 7,663 as of December 31, 2023.
+For example, we had 8,103 full-time employees as of September 30, 2024 and 7,663 as of December 31, 2023.
 To date, we have opened several international offices.
 This growth has placed, and will continue to place, a significant strain on our management, administrative, operational and financial infrastructure.
 We expect to continue to grow headcount and operations over the long-term.
 We anticipate future growth will be required over the long term to address increases in our product offerings and continued expansion.
 Our success will depend in part upon our ability to recruit, hire, train, manage and integrate qualified managers, technical personnel and employees in specialized roles within our company, including in technology, sales and marketing.
 Furthermore, as more of our employees work remotely from geographic areas across the globe on a permanent basis pursuant to our hybrid workplace model, which provides our employees with the option to be fully remote, work full-time from one of our offices, or have the flexibility to work both in the office and remotely, we may need to reallocate our investment of resources and closely monitor a variety of local regulations and requirements, including local tax laws.
 We may experience unpredictability in our expenses and employee work culture.
-If we experience any of these effects in connection with future growth, if our new employees, it could materially impair our ability to attract new customers, retain existing customers and expand their use of our platform, all of which would materially and adversely affect our business, financial condition and results of operations.
+If we experience any of these effects in connection with future growth, if our new employees perform poorly, or if we are unsuccessful in recruiting, hiring, training, managing and integrating new employees, or retaining our existing employees, it could materially impair our ability to attract new customers, retain existing customers and expand their use of our platform, all of which would materially and adversely affect our business, financial condition and results of operations.